dollhouse01/sample/README.md

 REST API ?
 A RESTful API is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE data.

-Furthermore , there is an "index.php" file which is the solution to the assignment given by me.
+Furthermore , there is an "index.php" file which is the solution to the assignment given to me.

 NOTE: The answer provided to the question is a research and i did write this specific line of CODE.

+I WROTE A PHP VERSION OF THE ASSIGNMENT GIVEN TO ME, I KNOW ITS NOT REST API CODING BUT ITS SYNTAX ARE ALIKE. please check :